paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-011-the-budget-and-fiscal-budget-and-program-information.md

   (E) how the agency has compensated for such limitations if needed to reach the required level of accuracy;

-(6) the results achieved during the most recent quarter and overall trend data compared to the planned level of performance;
+(6) the results achieved toward the agency priority goals established under section 1120(b)—

+  (A) during the most recent quarter and overall trend data for each quarter compared to the planned level of performance; and

+  (B) at the end of the 2-year agency priority goal period compared to the overall planned level of performance;

 (7) an assessment of whether relevant organizations, program activities, regulations, policies, and other activities are contributing as planned;